The only dedicated comprehensive acoustic neuroma program in Chicago

 The program brings together a team of highly skilled specialists — including neurotologists (a subspecialty within ENT), neurosurgeons, neuro-oncologists, radiation oncologists, audiologists, and facial plastic and reconstructive surgeons — who have extensive experience diagnosing and treating acoustic neuroma.

-We're committed to improving our patients' quality of life by helping them make informed decisions about management of the tumor and, when needed, rehabilitation for hearing loss.
+Led by R. Mark Wiet, MD, the team is committed to improving patients' quality of life by helping them make informed decisions about management of the tumor and, when needed, rehabilitation for hearing loss.

 Excellence in Acoustic Neuroma Care

 The Rush Acoustic Neuroma Program is the only dedicated acoustic neuroma program in the Chicago area — and when it comes to treating these rare tumors, experience can make a big difference.